narfasec/sherlog/README.md

 Inspects resources logging status and gives recomendations according to security best practices

 Services covered by this tool:
-- AWS ELB
-- API Gateway
 - S3 Buckets
 - RDS Databases
+To come:
+- DynamoDB
-- EC2 instances
+- Lambdas
-- Redshift Databases
+- ELBs

 ## Setup
 Create a role in your environment with the below (example) trust relationship policy and assign the AWS ***SecurityAudit*** permissions